sojoyork/Cookie-monster/README.md

 ## Overview

 The Cookie Monster tool is a collection of scripts for fetching and managing cookies from websites.
-It also includes a fun Cookie Clicker game and a news feature to keep you updated about the tool.
+It also includes a fun Cookie Clicker game easter-egg and a news feature to keep you updated about the tool.

 ## Scripts